Floor Ideas for Kitchens and Bathrooms with Oak Cabinets

 For a fresh look, choose a floor with varying wood tones that will pull out the color tones of your oak cabinets or contrast them completely.

-Light-colored hardwoods can help to create a feeling of openness and airiness; they also pair well with most medium to dark oak cabinet colors.
+Light-colored hardwoods can help to create a feeling of openness and airiness.
+In addition, they pair well with most medium to dark cabinets.

 To update any style space, I love the look of a wide plank wood floor.
 The wood floor often used in the 90s was a narrow plank, wider plank flooring will give your kitchen a fresh new look.

-Dark-stained hardwoods can give your kitchen a luxurious feeling; they also pair well with most lighter cabinet colors including honey oak cabinets or golden oak cabinets.
+Dark colors will give your kitchen a luxurious feeling.
+In addition, they also pair well with most lighter cabinet colors including honey oak cabinets or golden oak cabinets.

 One of my favorite ways to update a kitchen floor with oak cabinets is to choose a white oak with an updated finish that brings in some of the warm tones of the cabinets.